Mutually Exclusive Populations in Science

 These plots were developed for a signature month of each season and those are also available at the link to .
 One will then be able to begin to confirm in the context of the study that late summer Northern Hemisphere geostrophic winds are a MEP compared to the other featured seasons.
 The paper relates that late summer in the northern hemisphere is a significant period of virus and other aerosol sedimentation.
 This is a relatively unexplored concept, but all are welcome to visit that report and contemplate the additional pollen connections.

 Finally for now, the image below is directly from a section of and notes populations of seasonal respiratory coronaviruses whose strain identities were informed by antigenic testing.
 As noted in , the 2020-2021 flu season will not include RSR certified mutually exclusive respiratory viral populaton (MEP) information, and that this poses a data information obstacle to future studies in this direction.

 THE ANTIGENIC DRIFTERS

 The term “antigenic drift” is widely applied to Covid-19’s follow up strains such as the Delta Variant.
-This is a contradiction in terms, because none of those appear to have been verified through antigenic tests.
+This is a contradiction in terms, because none of those appear to have been verified through antigenic and/or ACIT tests.

 A POSSIBLE WAY BACK TO THE RIGHT SIZE ROADMAP (RSR) or a commodity equivalent